-eL Seed is a French-Tunisian artist who specializes in calligraphy.
+eL Seed is a French-Tunisian multimedia artist who fuses the beauty of Arabic calligraphy with the roughness of graffiti.
 Typically, Arabic calligraphy is associated with Islamic Art and Qu’ranic texts; nonetheless, the artist tries to break this tie.
-He fuses the beauty of Arabic calligraphy with the roughness of graffiti.
 Keeping away from traditional Arabic calligraphy rules, the artist created his own style to spread universal messages throughout the world. eL Seed’s style embodies open-mindedness and freedom in opposition to restraints in art and specifically Arabic calligraphy.
 The artist’s vibrant work evokes the marriage between the traditional and the modern.

 Born in France, in 1981, eL Seed grew up disconnected from his Arabic roots and mother tongue, only speaking the Tunisian dialect at home.
 In a quest for identity, at the beginning of adolescence, eL Seed decided to further his knowledge in Arabic, learning how to read and write the formal language.
 Very quickly, he found himself playing with Arabic lettering and created his own style.